PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 - in the shopping cart, below the combinations if there are, otherwise under the product name

 In case of a product with combinations:
-- if all the combinations are out of stock with denied backorders, the "Label of out-of-stock products with denied backorders" will be displayed in red #C3362B.
-- if the default combination is out of stock with denied backorders and if at least one other combination is in stock, the "Product available with different options" will be displayed in green #5A9166
+- if the default combination is out of stock with denied backorders and if no other combination can be ordered, only the "Label of out-of-stock products with denied backorders" will be displayed in red #C3362B.
-- if the default combination is out of stock with denied backorders and if at least one other combination is out of stock with allowed backorders, the "Product available with different options" will be displayed in green #5A9166
+- if at least one other combination than the default one can be ordered, the "product available with different options" message will be displayed in grey under the "Label of out-of-stock products with denied backorders" message.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.